Woody Weeds

 - Choose appropriate and safe plants for your garden;

-- Remove potential weed species and take advantage of the biannual weed swap;
+- Remove potential weed species; take advantage of the biannual Weed Swap;

 - Encourage friends, relatives and neighbours to do the same;